Deliquescence (album)

 Deliquescence is a 2017 limited-edition, and the overall ninth, live album by American experimental rock band Swans.
 The album, limited to 3,000 CD-only copies, contains three tracks that have previously only been played live.
-The packaging for the CD release includes the details of where each show was held, band photos, and alternative artwork.
+The packaging for the CD release includes the details of location of each show, band photos, and alternative artwork.

-At 155 minutes long, Deliquescence is the longest release by the band to date.
+At 155 minutes long, Deliquescence is the second longest release by the band to date, being beat out by the full version of their 2024 live album Live Rope.